-This information will be shared among the whole staff and governing body and published on the school website
+This information will be shared among the whole staff and governing body and published on the school website.

-The gap will narrow in line with national expectations for all of our disadvantaged pupils, relative to their starting points, with a specific focus on younger boys and writing and older girls and maths
+The gap will narrow in line with national expectations for all of our disadvantaged pupils, relative to their starting points, with a specific focus on younger boys writing and maths and older girls maths.

 2. Action: The school intends to develop teaching and learning resources and interaction with role models that challenge some outdated gender stereotypes which have recently become apparent.
-From September 16, there will be a part time male class teacher in school.